Nebo15/ecto_mnesia/README.md

 - Type casting.
 Mnesia can store any data in any field, including strings, numbers, atoms, tuples, floats or even PID's. **All types in your migrations will be silently ignored**.
 - Mnesia clustering and auto-clustering.
-- Lookups in `json` fields
+- Lookups in `json` fields.
 - Schemaless queries.
 - Composite primary keys.
-- Unique/all other constraints.
+- Unique/all other constraints (including associations).
 - JOINs
+- min, max, avg and other aggregation functions.
+- Intevals.

 *In general*.
 This adapter is still not passing all Ecto integration tests and in active development.
 But it already can be helpful in simple use-cases.